CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 When you're done, press Return.
 You'll be given followup questions for some of these.
 Choose:

 * `Pick a linter / formatter config`: choose `ESLint + Prettier`, then `Lint on save`.
 Prettier automatically formats your code when you save the file.
 Code consistency is a big help for productivity and catching bugs.
 * `Pick a unit testing solution:` choose `Jest`.
-Jest has a lot of features built in.
 * `Pick a E2E testing solution:` choose `Cypress (Chrome only)`.
-Cypress is built from the ground up for rich frontend applications.
-The tradeoff, as Vue CLI mentions, is that Cypress 3.x runs only in Chrome.
-But Cypress 4 has added support for testing in Firefox and MS Edge as well!
-Vue CLI should be updated to use Cypress 4 soon.
+(Note that Cypress 4 has added support for testing in Firefox and MS Edge as well!
+Vue CLI should be updated to use Cypress 4 soon.)
 * `Where do you prefer placing config for Babel, ESLint, etc.?` I choose `In dedicated config files`, but it doesn't make a difference for this tutorial.
-* `Save this as a preset for future projects?` You can enter `N`, we shouldn't need it again.
+* `Save this as a preset for future projects?` You can enter `N`; we shouldn't need it again.

 Vue CLI will start the installation process, and when it completes, your application will be created and ready to use.